 Why I Made This Recipe

-I recently shared a really nice cream cheese truffle recipe and wanted to experiment with a different base ingredient as I know that not everyone likes cream cheese.
+I recently shared a no-bake cheesecake truffle recipe and wanted to experiment with a different base ingredient as I know that not everyone likes cream cheese.
 This recipe uses just 5 ingredients and is still packed full of flavour.

 Why You Need This Recipe

-The hands on time for this recipe is just 15 minutes to mix the ingredients and then form the truffles.
+This vegan cocoa truffle recipe is perfect for those times when you need a speedy treat but are short on time.
+The hands-on time for this recipe is just 15 minutes to mix the ingredients and then form the truffles.
 They are fun to make, taste so decadent and are the perfect little treat to add to your dessert table.

 Ingredients and Substitutions

-This is a vegan recipe that is also gluten free, soy free and nut free.
-Perfect for those with multiple food allergies in the major allergen groups.
-See my FAQ section for more recipe tips.
+This vegan recipe is also gluten-free, soy-free and nut-free, making it suitable for those with multiple food allergies in the major allergen groups.
+Check out my FAQ section for more recipe tips.

 Chocolate: I am using vegan chocolate chips.
 You could easily sub with your favourite chocolate bar – simply cut it up into pieces before melting.

-Salt: this is a SWEET recipe so we need a pinch of salt to balance the flavours.
+Salt: this sweet recipe needs a pinch of salt to balance the flavours.

-Vanilla Bean Paste: although strickly speaking this ingredient is not needed, I do feel that it elevates the flavour and is worth including.
+Vanilla Bean Paste: although strictly speaking this ingredient is not needed, I do feel that it elevates the flavour and is worth including.
 Sub with your preferred flavouring.

 How to Make Vegan Cocoa Truffles

 There is no prep needed for this recipe other than to measure out your ingredients.
 I prefer to weigh mine for accuracy but have also converted this to US cup measurements for those who prefer to use cups.
-See the recipe card for the US Cup measurements needed.
+See the recipe card for the US Cup measurements.

 Add the remaining ingredients to the bowl: 25 grams of cocoa powder, a pinch of salt and about a teaspoon of vanilla bean paste.
 Stir everything together until fully combined.